- > Which iPhones can use Apple Pay?

 We think it’s unlikely that the police will be hanging around drive-throughs looking for people using their phones, but it’s something to bear in mind.

-How to use Apple Pay on your iPhone to make payments in apps
+How to use Apple Pay to make payments in apps

 If you like to do your shopping inside an app rather than inside a supermarket, you can also use Apple Pay (presuming, of course, that the app works with Apple Pay).